SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch14:file_systems.md

    * i-node table (i-list): each file or directory will has a unique entry in this table. (i stands for *index*)

+     > The i-node table is numbered starting at 1 instead of 0, because 0 is
+     > used to indicate that this entry is unused (like NULL).
+I-node 1 is
+     > used to track bad blocks.
+On ext* file system, the root of a partition
+     > has i-node 2.
+Btrfs uses 256.

    * Data blocks: data that forms the files or directories